Marine Highway

 The latest developments and news affecting operations, conditions, and improvements of the Great Lakes/St. Lawrence Seaway System.

-The Port of Green Bay remains closed due to high water flow levels on the Fox River, resulting in unsafe navigation conditions for commercial marine traffic.
-The port unexpectedly closed on April...
+The Port of Green Bay has reopened after closing for several weeks due to high water flow levels on the Fox River, resulting in unsafe navigation conditions for commercial marine traffic.
+The port...
 Read More

 American Ship & Dry-Dock Designs Modular System